-The earthquake was centred 10km north of Opunake and was felt throughout central New Zealand.
+The quake Geonet describe as "strong" was centred 10km north of Opunake and felt widely across central New Zealand.

 It struck just before 6am and was 16km deep.

-Taranaki residents described a terrifying noise preceding 30 seconds of shaking.
+Taranaki residents have described a terrifying noise preceding 30 seconds of shaking.

 Many were jolted out of beds by the quake as homes groaned and swayed violently.